adryanrosa/trivia-api-quiz/README.md

 Users should be able to:

+- Play as guest or enter their name at the beginning
 - Access the game page, where they must choose one of the answers available for each of the questions presented.
-The answer should be selected before the timer reaches zero, otherwise the answer must be considered wrong.
+The answer should be selected before the timer reaches zero, otherwise the answer must be considered wrong
-- Be redirected, after 5 answered questions, to the score screen, where the text shown depends on the number of correct answers.
+- Be redirected, after 5 answered questions, to the score screen, where the text shown depends on the number of correct answers
-- View the rankings, if they like to, at the end of each game.
+- View the rankings, if they like to, after ending each game
-- Configure the game options in a settings page accessible at the start of the game.
+- Configure the game options in a settings page accessible at the start of the game

 ### Screenshot